lippo97/ProtelisDemo/README.md

 - `01-java-helloworld`: Java implementation using an emulated network;
 - `02-kotlin-helloworld`: Same as above but in Kotlin;
-- `03-kotlin-socket`: Kotlin implementation using socket to make nodes communicate.
+- `03-java-socket`: Java implementation using sockets to make nodes communicate.
+- `04-kotlin-socket: Same as above but in Kotlin.

 ## Usage